denoland/std/README.md

 ```
 supabase start
 ```

-This will automatically configure the database tables and their settings for us.

 2. Copy the values of the printed Supabase `API URL` and `anon key` variables into the environmental variables in your `.env` file as `SUPABASE_URL` and